MARCIA HOWARD

 Marcia is currently completing a performance based PhD with Deakin University.
 She has been a Performing Arts Specialist in Primary and Secondary Schools for over twenty years, beginning her teaching in the remote Walmajarri and Googatha school at Mulan in the Great Sandy Desert of Western Australia in 1991.
 She has completed a Research Masters Degree in Education for Monash University, as a member of the Korrie Cohort in 2009.
 Her thesis, Holy Wells To Waterholes: belonging through song is about her songwriting and connection to place both here in Australia and in ancestral Ireland.
-Marcia has been a lecturer for many years in Music Eduction at Deakin University and at the Insititute of Korri Education on the Waurn Ponds Deakin University site known as IKE.
+Marcia has been a lecturer for many years in Music Eduction at Deakin University and at the Insititute of Korrie Education on the Waurn Ponds Deakin University site known as IKE.
 She has taught Vocal Masterclasses as a part of the Music Performance Degree at Collarts in Collingwood in Melbourne.
 She works with schools and local indigenous songwriters and artists with schools and community in the music, language and cultural education space.
-She runs Professional Development at House of Song in Geelong for music teachers bringing together local indigenous educators and non indigenous educators to exchange musical knowledge.
-She is also a facilitator for educational music conferences.
+She runs Professional Development Workshops at House of Song in Geelong for music teachers bringing together local indigenous educators and non indigenous educators to exchange musical knowledge.
+She is also a facilitator for educational music conferences, vocal workshops, Orff and Kodaly methods.
 She directs choirs and is a composer, musician and singer songwriter.

 Holy wells to Waterholes, belonging through song.
 Book & CD (Five songs). © Marcia Howard, Research Masters Thesis.
 Monash University.